-Work is forthcoming in Chiron Review, Poetry East, POEM and Hotel Amerika.
+Work is forthcoming in Chiron Review, Poetry East, POEM, Town Creek Poetry and Hotel Amerika.

 Maren reads at several different poetry venues each month.
 She has taught poetry at Blue Ridge Community College, Flat Rock, NC, and catalogued at the Carl Sandburg Home National Historic Site.
 Another way of dealing with her pain is through the Japanese art of paper folding.
 By teaching, she shares her knowledge of origami.